 Experience Haiti through the eyes of 14 women who traveled to Haiti from May 3-10, 2013.
 See their journal entries and their photo scrapbook.

-WMPC Sponsors the Education of Ten Haitian School Children!
+WMPC Sponsors the Education of Thirty Haitian School Children!

 We share ministry in Haiti with four mission partners: Haiti Outreach Ministry, Family Health Ministry, The Saint Joseph Family, and Presbyterian missionary Mark Hare.